fg24davies/CV/README.md

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (February '21 - May '21)

 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
-- Grade
-- Other cool stuff
+#### University of Bristol (2010 - 2014)

+- Physics MSci, 1st Class Honours
+- Optional modules included Methods of Theoretical Physics, Computational Physics

-#### Any other qualifications
+#### Other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+French speaking level B1 - Intermediate

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+#### **Craft/Making things**
+- Pottery: I've been part of a pottery studio for the last 3 years where I espeically enjoy throwing on the wheel
+- Sewing: Making clothes/textiles
+- Crosswords: both making and doing cryptic crosswords

+#### **Sports**
+- Football - casual mixed 5-a-side player and weekly training with a friend.
+Hoping to move into a women's 11-a-side team.
+- Swimming - especially in cold water!